Samsung/tizen-docs/docs/application/tizen-studio-0/setup/mac.md

    >
    >If the new directory is valid, it shows no errors.
 4. Click **Install**.
-   >Note:
-   >
-   >You can monitor the installation process or cancel the installation.
-The installation process is completed in a few minutes, unless you cancel it.
 5. Click **Finish** and close the installer.

    ![Installation complete](./media/migration_finish_instal.png)
    > **Note:**
    >
-   > - If you want to install additional platforms and tools, launch the Package Manager by checking the **Launch Package Manager check box** and click **Finish**.
+   > - If you want to install additional platforms and tools, launch  Package Manager by selecting the Launch Package Manager **check box** and click **Finish**.
    > - Use Tizen Studio Package Manager, to install and update additional tools.
    > - For more information on the Package Manager, see [Updating Tizen Studio](./update-sdk.md).

 ## Verify Installation

-To verify whether the installation is successful, follow these steps:

-  1. Click **Tizen Studio icon**, Tizen Studio startup window appears.
+To verify whether the installation is successful or not, click **Tizen Studio icon**.
+The Tizen Studio startup window must appear.